Jamil Sidqi al-Zahawi: Career in poetry and politics

 He was one of the leading writers in the Arab world, publishing in the major newspapers and journals of Beirut, Cairo, and Baghdad.
 Describing his life in a collection of his poems, he wrote, "In my childhood I was thought of as eccentric because of my unusual gestures; in my youth, as feckless because of my ebullient nature, lack of seriousness, and excessive playfulness; in my middle age as courageous for my resistance to tyranny; and in my old age as an apostate because I propounded my philosophical views."

 He clung to his principles of simplicity in poetry and the avoidance of the artifice and false conceits that had preoccupied traditional poets.
 He also stressed the importance of poetry as a vehicle for social commentary.
 However, his work attracted literary criticism in the period following the first World War, when a wave of nationalism began to influence the arts.
 By this time, his forthright language and prose-like verse began to look unsophisticated and outdated.
-Moreover, his use of blank verse, which had always been experimental, began to look naive and clumsy.
-Although he lost favour with critics, he remained popular with the people because of his gifts as an orator and the accessibility of his writing.
-Towards the end of his life, he was largely ostracised by the new literary elite.
-In the 1930s, because of his political views, he was also marginalized by the political establishment.
-He was embittered by the way he was treated and cast himself as the "misunderstood poet/philosopher with a perpetually wounded ego."
+Moreover, his use of blank verse, which had always been experimental, began to look naïve and clumsy.
+Although he lost favor with critics, he remained popular with the people because of his gifts as an orator and the accessibility of his writing.

+Al-Zahawi's sister, Asma al-Zahawi, was the founder of the controversial Women's Awakening Club which focused on educating illiterate girls, aiding orphan girls, charity events, sponsoring scholarships, and running health clinics.

+Al-Zahawi Café

+According to an anecdote, al-Zahawi was once invited by former Iraqi prime minister Nuri al-Said to a simple coffeehouse that was named "al-Amin's café" due to lack of modest areas at the time.
+Al-Zahawi took a liking to the coffeehouse and began to make it his main visiting place.
+The coffeehouse quickly became a den for writers and thinkers.
+The coffeehouse was later renamed "Al-Zahawi Café" after the poet.
+The coffeehouse became a scene for the "literary battles" feuds between al-Zahawi and al-Rusafi due to heated discussions on several topics.
+Despite the fact that both agreed on the issue of women's rights.
+Al-Rusafi had once invited a young al-Jawahiri to one of these battles to which the young poet confronted al-Zahawi's doubts of a world creator.
+In return, al-Zahawi aggressively confronted al-Jawahiri for calling his father a "monkey" to which al-Jawahiri reportedly replied "I said, his parents were monkeys."